i-like-robots/react-tag-autocomplete/migration-guide.md

 ## Prerequisites

 This version is for use with React v18 and above _only_.
-If you are using an older version of React please continue to use [the previous version of this component](https://github.com/i-like-robots/react-tags).
+If you are using an older version of React please continue to use [the previous version of this component](https://github.com/i-like-robots/react-tags) which will remain supported for at least 12 months.

 ## Prop name changes